gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 - resources, i.e. technical artefacts like binaries, docker images, ...
 - sources like code in github
-- dependencies to other software component versions
+- references to other software component versions

 ## Component Descriptor Format Specification